Park Home – Your Questions Answered

 - what vehicles may be used and kept on the park.

-It’s very important you read and understand the information contained in your Written Statement and the Park Rules before you commit to your purchase, or part with any money.
+Itâs very important you read and understand the information contained in your Written Statement and the Park Rules before you commit to your purchase, or part with any money.

 - Different parks have different terms and conditions and you need to find one that is right for you.

-If you are unsure about anything, take independent legal advice from a solicitor – it will save you money in the long run.
+If you are unsure about anything, take independent legal advice from a solicitor â it will save you money in the long run.

-Don’t go ahead with the purchase of a residential caravan, lodge or park home until you have seen a Written Statement and Park Rules you have read and understood them and are happy with the terms and conditions.
+Donât go ahead with the purchase of a park home until you have seen the Written Statement and Park Rules you have read and understood them and are happy with the terms and conditions.

-You can check your park has one by contacting your local authority – this information is often available online.
+You can check the park’s site license and planning permission by contacting your local authority â this information is often available online.

 - Mixed parks

-If you’re buying a residential caravan, lodge or park home on a mixed park, it’s particularly important you check that the pitch your unit is sited on has residential planning permission.
-You must avoid buying what you think is a residential park home sited on a pitch with holiday caravan planning permission.
-You can check this by contacting the park’s local authority.
+If youâre buying a park home on a mixed park, itâs particularly important you check that the pitch your home is sited on has residential planning permission.
+You must avoid buying what you think is a residential park home sited on a pitch with holiday caravan planning permission if you are going to live there.
+You can check this by contacting the parkâs local authority.

-Different caravans, lodges and park homes are built to different standards but any you buy to live in should be built to a special UK standard known as BS3632.
-This means they are suitable to live in all year round.
-However, you still need to ensure the park has the correct site licence in place and that your agreement with the park allows you to make it your only or main home.
-You can check the park’s site licence by contacting the park’s local authority.
+Holiday caravans and park homes are built to different standards and a park homes should be built to a special British standard known as BS3632.
+This means it is suitable to live in all year round.
+However, you still need to ensure the park has the correct site licence and planning permission in place and that your agreement with the park allows you to make it your home.
+You can check the parkâs site licence by contacting the parkâs local authority.

-Buying a residential caravan, lodge or park holiday home is usually more affordable than buying a bricks and mortar property.
-However, it’s probably better to think of your purchase as ‘buying into a lifestyle’, rather than an ‘investment’.
+Buying a park home is usually more affordable than buying a bricks and mortar property.
+However, itâs probably better to think of your purchase as âbuying into a lifestyleâ, rather than an âinvestmentâ.

-It’s also important to remember that if you or your family sell your residential caravan, lodge or park home in the future, the new buyers will be required to pay a commission fee to the park – the details of which can be found in your Written Statement.
+It is important to remember that if you or your family sell your park home in the future, the new buyers will be required to pay a commission fee to the park â the details of which can be found in your Written Statement.

-What’s the difference between residential caravan, lodge or park home from a park, or buying it from a private seller?
+Whatâs the difference between buying a park home from a park, or buying it from a private seller?

 In both cases, you are paying for two things:

-- The physical caravan, lodge or park home.
+- The physical park home.

 Park homes come under the Mobile Homes Act 1983, so whoever you buy it from, you must ensure that an agreement called a Written Statement is in place with the park owner to ensure your legal rights are protected.